fridgesrunning/TemporalResampler/README.md

 # TemporalResampler Plugin

 *Changed to bug less with Adaptive Radial Follow (acceptably small with a smooth cursortrail, imperceptible with a normal cursor), possibly at smoothness' expense.
-Not meant for release on an OTD plugin repository.
-Replace the dll with the one seen here if you want to use this.*
+Not meant for release on an easily accessible OTD plugin repository.

 *Meant for [OpenTabletDriver](https://github.com/OpenTabletDriver/OpenTabletDriver)*